andrasnagy-data/A-B-testing/README.md

-## Statistical Test
+## A/B Test

-### Scenario: Trying to decide between 2 slightly different versions of emails (A and B)
+### Scenario: Decision between 2 different versions of email (A and B) - Maximizing click-through rate

 **Metric of choice: click-through-rate**

-Conducted an experiment whit a sample size of 1000.
-The 2 websites were shown and the click-through rate was measered.
+Conducted an experiment with a sample size of 1000.
+The 2 websites were shown and the click-through rate was measured.
 The contingency table is shown below:

 ![image](contingency_table.png)